Dams and Retarding Basins

 - Read observation wells to record fluctuations of groundwater pressures, and read relief wells to evaluate dam performance.

-- Carry out activities as defined by the Emergency Action Plan.
+- Carry out activities as defined by the High Water Operations Plan.